 Yes, Alaska is part of the United States, but don’t forget that you are technically sailing in Canadian waters to get there.

 We did not think about this and did not realize until right before our cruise (do not be us).
 My friend had just sent in her passport for renewal, and had to scramble to get her hands on her birth certificate.
 Luckily, she was able to get it just in time before departing for the trip (phew!), but we saw a few people get turned away at boarding for not having these documents in hand.

 What health and safety protocols are in place?

 Cruise ships definitely got a bad rap in the beginning of 2020.
 When the global health crisis began taking hold, there were several horror stories of people getting sick on ships, being quarantined, and not being able to dock anywhere.

-It is understandable to be apprehensive about being on a cruise ship during these times.
+It is understandable to be apprehensive about being on a cruise ship after hearing those stories.
 I definitely had those thoughts.
-However, after going on my Alaska cruise, I can tell you that being on a cruise ship is one of the safest places you can be right now.
+However, after going on my trip, I can tell you that I felt very safe on my cruise.

 Because there was such a bad light put on the cruise ship industry at the start of the global health crisis, these companies are taking absolutely no chances.
 There are many protocols that have been put in place by cruise ship companies to ensure a healthy and safe voyage for all.